benedictweichselbaum/GrainForge_Documentation/docs/Folders.md

 When a folder is selected the folder can be deleted by using the "Minus"-Button right next to the Add-Folder-Button.
 When the folder is deleted all data objects that are related also get deleted (photo edits).

+A non-selected folder can also be deleted by calling the context menu by right-clicking the folder.

 ### Renaming Folders
 Internally folders can be renamed in the application by right-clicking a folder in the navigation bar.
 This can be used for better distingushing between your folders in GrainForge.